Skip to content

 Why International Principals Choose R&H

-Verifiable operator backgrounds.
-Israeli defence and intelligence experience, with PSRA-licensed local support.
+• Verifiable operator backgrounds.
+Israeli defence and intelligence experience, with PSRA-licensed local support — command, not just a training badge.

 Contact R&H Global Protection

-The reality is that bodyguard services in Nairobi are not optional for principals with real exposure - they are the foundation of operating safely in East Africa's most important city.
-Your safety in Kenya deserves an intelligence-driven approach, not a checkbox.
+For principals with real exposure, bodyguard services in Nairobi are not optional — they are the foundation of operating safely in East Africa's most important city.
+Safety in Kenya deserves an intelligence-led approach, not a checkbox.

 Contact us for a confidential consultation.
 We will design a protection solution that lets you operate freely and with complete confidence in Nairobi and across East Africa.